byjg/php-config/README.md

 #### The `config-xxxx.env` file

 Alternatively is possible to set an .env file with the contents KEY=VALUE one per line.

-**live.env**
+live.env:

 ```ini
 property1=mixed